alonshrestha/stechalon.com/about.md

 ---
 layout: page
 title: About
-noindex:
+robots: noindex
 permalink: /about/
 description: A guy from Nepal sharing his experience on Tech.
-Articles and tutorials about System and Network, SEO, Social Media, Web Hosting, Servers, and others.
 ---

 A guy from Nepal sharing his experience on Tech.
 Articles and tutorials about System and Network, SEO, Social Media, Web Hosting, Servers, and others.